mobizt/ESP-Mail-Client/README.md

 - Full debug for SMTP and IMAP.

 # Status
-This repository is currently in update progress, if you're interessted, please stay tune.
+This repository is currently in update progress, if you're interested, please stay tune.